Following is an introduction to the YAML syntax. If you are familiar with YAML, skip to the TYPO3 specific information:

 These are recommendations that should be followed for TYPO3.
 We pointed out where things might break badly if not followed, by using MUST.

-- Enclose strings with single quotes (‘’).
-You MUST properly quote strings containing special
+Enclose strings with single quotes ('').
+You MUST properly quote strings containing special characters (such as

 @) in YAML.
 In fact, generally using quotes for strings is encouraged.
 See Symfony > The YAML Format > Strings